-The Board Members and Superintendent meet every other year in the summer (or when new Board members are seated) to discuss the state of the district.
-These retreats are an opportunity for the Board to build the Board/Superintendent team, consider and clarify roles and responsibilities, assess the Board and its processes, identify next steps and board development efforts, review data about our goals, and other data that may be of interest to the Board.
+The Board Members and Superintendent meet once a year in the summer to discuss the state of the district.
+These retreats are an opportunity for the Board to build the Board/Superintendent team, consider and clarify roles and responsibilities, assess the board and its processes, identify next steps and board development efforts, review data about our goals, and other data that may be of interest to the Board.
 The agenda for each retreat is set jointly by the Board President and Superintendent.
 15